John Vattanky: His Philosophical Vision

 A Festschrift, Logic and Love: Reflecting on Professor John Vattanky's Contribution to Indian Philosophy and Spirituality, was brought in his honour in 2019.
-An earlier festschrift An Indian Ending: Rediscovering the Grandeur of Indian Heritage for a Sustainable Future: Essays in Honour of Professor Dr. John Vattanky Sj on Completing Eighty Years was published in 2013.
+An earlier festschrift An Indian Ending: Rediscovering the Grandeur of Indian Heritage for a Sustainable Future: Essays in Honour of Professor Dr. John Vattanky SJ on Completing Eighty Years was published in 2013.

-Final Position
+Final Days

-He served as Founder/Director, Centre for Advanced Indian Studies, which was earlier located at De Nobili College, Pune, India.
+He served as founder/director, Centre for Advanced Indian Studies, Kanjirapally, Kerala, which was earlier located at De Nobili College, Pune, India.
 He was active in research and publication in Indian philosophy.
-Even in his Emeritus status, he had been physically active, intellectually keen and spiritually alert.
+Even in his emeritus status, he had been physically active, intellectually keen and spiritually alert.
 He wrote numerous articles, attended seminars and was available for guidance.
-In June 2013, From De Nobili College (Jnana-Deepa Vidyapeeth), Pune, he moved to Kanjirapally, Kerala.
-After suffering illnesses for more than six years, he had a stroke on 30 December 2014 and was recuperating at Christ Hall, Kozhikode, Kerala.
-He breathed his last at 4:30 AM, February 22, 2021.
+In June 2013, from De Nobili College (Jnana Deepa Pontifical Institute), Pune, he moved to Kerala.
+After suffering illnesses after a stroke for more than six years, he had a stroke on 30 December 2014 and was recuperating at Christ Hall, Kozhikode, Kerala.
+He died at 4:30 am, February 22, 2021.

+Books in his honour

+Pandikattu, Kuruvilla; Pichalakkattu, Binoy (eds.)
+(2013).
+An Indian Ending: Rediscovering the Grandeur of Indian Heritage for a Sustainable Future – Essays in Honour of Professor Dr. John Vattanky SJ on Completing Eighty Years.
+New Delhi: Serials Publications.
+ISBN 9788183875936.

+Karimundackal, Thomas; Pandikattu, Kuruvilla (eds.)
+(2019).
+Logic and Love: Reflecting on Professor John Vattanky’s Contribution to Indian Philosophy and Spirituality.
+New Delhi/Pune: Christian World Imprints & Jnana Deepa.
+ISBN 9789351483717.